yxuansu/SimCTG/README.md

 '''
 ```

 **[Note]** Sadly, I do not speak Japanese, so I can only judge the quality of the generated text using [Google translate](https://translate.google.com/).
-It would be great if anyone can tell me whether the generated text is good or not.
+It would be great if anyone could tell me whether the generated text is good or not.
 Thank you in advance!

 ****